electricbookworks/ebw-training/multiformat-editing/text/06-text.md

 Instead, insert a discretionary hyphen, also called a soft hyphen.
 A soft hyphen is a character that remains hidden until it's needed.
 If a word has a soft hyphen in it, you won't notice the hyphen unless the word can't fit at the end of a line, at which point the soft hyphen will show, and the word will break over the line.

-A soft hyphen is a unicode character.
+A soft hyphen is a Unicode character.
 If you're editing markdown or raw HTML, type `&shy;` to represent a soft hyphen.
 (This is easy to remember, because a soft hyphen is shy.)

 ## Links and linking